 Rubies and sapphires were among the first gemstones to be artificially made in the lab.
-Since pure white sapphire is rarely found naturally, we can assume that the more than 90% of the brilliant white sapphire we find in stores is a result of lab creation by professional gemologists.
+Since pure white sapphire is rarely found naturally, it’s likely that more than 90% of the brilliant white sapphire available on online jewelry stores are created in the lab by professional gemologists.

 The main mineral in corundum is aluminum oxide.
-It is this aluminum oxide in powder form that is melted using a flame.
-The melted powder then forms a boule (forms into the shape of a teardrop).
-When other minerals are added to this, different colors of sapphire are obtained.
+The aluminum oxide, which is in powder form, is melted using a flame.
+The melted powder then forms a boule (a teardrop shape).
+When other minerals are added to the melted aluminum oxide, they result into different colors of sapphire.

 This process is the same as that used to create lab diamonds.

-We have no way for sure to know if this is what exactly happens but scientists assure us that is it.
-Furthermore, there is no machinery that will enable us to drill that far into the ground.
+We don’t really know if this is what exactly happens.
+However, geologists and scientists assure us that is it.
+Furthermore, there is no machinery that can allow us drill that far into the ground.

 The fairy tale of Snow White can be a good place to start if you have little information about diamonds.
 You will see large sparkly diamonds being gotten from the dwarves’ mines.
 This is, however, a little misinforming.

-Natural diamonds look rough and not shiny when extracted from the earth’s crust.
+When extracted from the earth’s crust, natural diamonds look rough and not shiny.
 Wondering how they got there?
-The truth is, diamonds crystals are formed deep into the earth’s mantle they are pushed into the crust by use of kimberlite pipes.
-These are volcanic pipes that are used to push diamonds from deep within up to the crust.
+Well, diamond crystals are formed deep into the earth’s mantle and are pushed into the crust by use of volcanic pipes known as kimberlite pipes.

 During a volcanic eruption, a substance is forced from the depths of the earth onto the surface.
 Many years ago, this force was very powerful than it is today.
-When the force is full, the diamond shots up through the kimberlite pipes and settles on the crust.
+When the force is full, the diamond shoots up through the kimberlite pipes and settles on the crust.
 This diamond comes very hot from the mantle.
-When the heat cools down, the diamond becomes rough.
+However, when the heat cools down, the diamond becomes rough.

-For someone who is not trained or educated to tell the difference, natural diamond and artificial white sapphire are typically the same thing.
-To an average customer, both of these stones are colorless and shiny.
-This is the reason you find most people buying white sapphire as simulated diamond.
+For a person that has no in-depth experience with jewelry, natural diamond and artificial white sapphire are typically the same thing.
+To the average person, both of these stones are colorless and shiny.
+This is why most people buying white sapphire simulated as diamond.

 Although the two gemstones may appear the same, there is a great difference in their brilliance.
 A diamond refracts light to give a subtle rainbow spectrum with white light in it.
 With cubic zirconia, you will see rainbow light that overpowers the diamond sparkle.

-Naturally occurring sapphires retail at very high prices but their artificial counterparts are quite affordable even if you want large stones.
-These prices are going to be big in the future.
+Naturally occurring sapphires retail at high prices.
+However, their artificial counterparts are quite affordable even if you want large stones.

-The price of a white sapphire engagement ring will be determined based on the metal in which they are set.
+The price of a white sapphire engagement ring is determined based on the metal in which it is set.
 You will find more white sapphire rings set in sterling silver since it looks more fashionable than precious.